-One of my recent challenges has been to make more vegetarian and vegan recipes that are approved by my family.
-They are a tough crowd when comes to judging my cooking but this Vegetarian Udon absolutely won their hearts.
-It’s light and delicate, yet so flavorful and comforting; we never get tired of it.
+One of my recent challenges has been creating more vegetarian and vegan recipes that are family-approved.
+They’re a tough crowd when it comes to judging my cooking, but this Vegetarian Udon absolutely won their hearts.
+It’s light and delicate, yet so flavorful and comforting—we never get tired of it.

 The best part?
-You can easily customize it with what you have on hand.
-I’ll show you how I’ve been making this noodle soup!
+You can easily customize it with whatever you have on hand.
+Let me show you how I’ve been making this noodle soup!

 Why You’ll Love This Vegetarian Udon Noodle Soup